M3: Cyclist found riding along motorway arrested

 A cyclist found pedalling along a motorway has been arrested after refusing to stop for police.

-The rider was spotted in lane two of the M3 at junction 13 for Eastleigh shortly after 05:00 BST.
+He was spotted heading north in lane two of the M3 at junction 13 for Eastleigh at about 05:00 BST.

-As officers tried to stop the cyclist they switched lanes and continued to cycle along the outside lane.
+As officers tried to stop the cyclist he switched lanes and continued to cycle along the outside lane.

-Hampshire Constabulary said they were forced to stop on a verge and arrested for causing danger to road users and suspected possession of Class A drugs.
+The 28-year-old from Southampton was forced to stop on a verge and arrested for causing danger to road users and suspected possession of Class A drugs.

 Rule 253 of the Highway Code states that UK motorways must not be used by pedestrians, cyclists and certain other vehicles.